tangyd/tangyd.github.io/index.md

 title: "Home"
 ---

-This is Tang Yudan from the university of Hong Kong, majoring in Statistics & Computer Science.
+Hi, I'm Yudan Tang, a senior student from The University of Hong Kong, majoring in Statistics & Computer Science.
+I'm interested in topics related the Bayesian Inference and Semi-supervised learning.